 Leading a board meeting or any type of business meeting in an effective way takes preparation and practice.
-Whether you are a CEO, a Seattle SEO Services Manager or even an administrative assistant at some points you will probably be asked to run a meeting.
+Whether you are a CEO, a Seattle SEO Services Manager or even an house wholesaler, or an administrative assistant at some points you will probably be asked to run a meeting.
 Your meeting may have anywhere from 2 to more than 20 individuals.
 However, I want to focus this article on meetings with a small group ranging from about 3 to 10 people because this is probably the attendance of most board meetings and business meetings.
 Like I mentioned earlier being an effective facilitator of a meeting takes practice.
 Here are some helpful tips to get you started:

 - Be prepared.
 Have a clear reason for meeting and prepare what you’re going to talk about ahead of time.
 Don’t just wing it.